JanssenProject/jans/docs/cedarling/tutorials/java.md

 ### Authorization

-Cedarling provides authorization interfaces for evaluating access requests based on principals (entities), actions, resources, and context.
+Cedarling provides authorization interfaces for evaluating access requests based on a principal (entity), action, resource, and context.

-- [**Unsigned Authorization**](#unsigned-authorization) allows you to pass principals directly without JWTs.
+- [**Unsigned Authorization**](#unsigned-authorization) allows you to pass a principal directly without JWTs.
 This is useful when you need to authorize based on internal application data.
-- [**Custom Principal Authorization**](#custom-principal-authorization-unsigned) is an alternative approach for defining custom principals.
+- [**Custom Principal Authorization**](#custom-principal-authorization-unsigned) is an alternative approach for defining a custom principal.

 #### Unsigned Authorization

-For unsigned authorization, use `authorizeUnsigned` which accepts principals directly without JWTs.
+For unsigned authorization, use `authorizeUnsigned` which accepts a principal directly without JWTs.
+The principal is optional — pass `null` to run the request with partial evaluation.

 **1. Define the resource:**